skypjack/entt/README.md

 * ...
 * Any other business.

 Consider it a work in progress.
-For more details and an updated list, please refer to the [online documentation](https://skypjack.github.io/entt/).
-It probably contains much more.
-Moreover, the whole API is fully documented in-code for those who are brave enough to read it.
+The whole API is also fully documented in-code for those who are brave enough to read it.

 Currently, `EnTT` is tested on Linux, Microsoft Windows and OS X. It has proven